tkiat/my-writings-public/blog/software/app/chrome-firefox-bookmark-backup.md

 ### Chromium

-Just backup /home/tkiat/.config/chromium/Default/Bookmarks somewhere, it is in a JSON format.
+Just backup `/home/tkiat/.config/chromium/Default/Bookmarks` somewhere.
 The [cron utility](https://en.wikipedia.org/wiki/Cron) can help make you worry-free.
+You can later move this file back to the same place to restore your bookmarks.

 ### Firefox